Climate and Average Weather Year Round in Oxnard California, United States

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.9 months, from April 25 to August 22, with an average daily incident shortwave energy per square meter above 7.4 kWh.
-The brightest day of the year is June 22, with an average of 8.5 kWh.
+The brightest month of the year in Oxnard is June, with an average of 8.5 kWh.

 The darker period of the year lasts for 3.2 months, from November 6 to February 12, with an average daily incident shortwave energy per square meter below 4.0 kWh.
-The darkest day of the year is December 26, with an average of 2.9 kWh.
+The darkest month of the year in Oxnard is December, with an average of 3.0 kWh.